Originally published 6/21/21, Updated on 5/23/23

-Our 2022 HR Priorities Report found that organizations are heavily investing in holistic wellbeing.
+Our 2023 HR Priorities Report found that organizations are heavily investing in holistic well-being.
 This is more than your run-of-the-mill step challenge or discounted gym membership.
 It’s a comprehensive benefits plan that includes things like work-life balance, chronic condition management, financial wellness services, and more.

-The pandemic and Great Resignation have taught us a lot.
+The last few years have taught us a lot.
 One of the most important lessons was the role employers can play in providing physical, mental, and emotional support to employees and their families, both directly and through third-party services.
 Ensure your employee benefits broker can connect you to a wide array of services to provide highly valued support.

 ALEX Connect can send reminders about wellness-related benefits directly to employees’ phones.Learn more